AviadKorakin/Vault/GCM.md

 - **Ciphertext Production:**
   Each plaintext block is XORed with the corresponding keystream block, producing the ciphertext.

-Below is the revised, beginner-friendly explanation with an added section that explains what GF(2^128) is:

----

 ### 4. GHASH Authentication

 **Purpose (Why We Need GHASH):**